SJTU-YONGFU-RESEARCH-GRP/Lung-Sound-Classification-System-LungSys-I/README.md

-# Lung sound classification system
+# Lung Sound Classification System - LungSys I

-This repository contains the 1) Bi-ResNet for lung sound classification, which is proposed in [this paper](https://ieeexplore.ieee.org/document/8919021).
-2) Lung classification system based on a digital stethoscope and an android application, you can find detail information [here](https://ieeexplore.ieee.org/document/8918752)
+This repository contains the 1) Bi-ResNet for lung sound deep learning classification model, published in [this paper](https://ieeexplore.ieee.org/document/8919021).
+2) Lung classification system based on a digital stethoscope and an android application, published in [this paper](https://ieeexplore.ieee.org/document/8918752)

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents